-provision) continue to meet the needs of the National Park population 14.
+health & social care facilities, social facilities and retail provision) continue to meet the needs of the National Park population 14.
 Maintain and enhance biodiversity both within and outside designated sites 0 The policy is unlikely to prove relevant to this Sustainability Objective.
 15. Promote sustainable use of, and maintain and enhance the quality of, inland and coastal waters.
 0 The policy is unlikely to prove relevant to this Sustainability Objective.
 Overall assessment and suggested changes + The policy aims to direct development away from areas at risk of flooding and ensure that existing flood risk is not increased.
 In doing so the policy will help to ensure that coastal communities within the National Park are more resilient to the effects to climate change.
-Recommendation No change to the policy.
+Recommendation No chan ge to the policy.

-Policy 34B RELOCATION OF EXISTING PERMANENT DWELLINGS AFFECTED BY COASTAL CHANGE (New Policy) Proposals for the relocation of existing permanent dwellings in the countryside affected by coastal change will be permitted, provided that:
+Policy 37 RELOCATION OF EXISTING PERMANENT DWELLINGS AFFECTED BY COASTAL CHANGE (New Policy) Proposals for the relocation of existing permanent dwellings in the countryside affected by coastal change will be permitted, provided that:

-- a) The development replaces a permanent dwellings which is affected or threatened by erosion or tidal inundation within 20 years of the date of the proposal; and - b) It is located an appropriate distance inland with regard to the Coastal Change Management Area and other information in the relevant Shoreline Management Plan and where possible it is in a location that is close to the coastal community from which it was displaced; and - c) It is within or immediately adjacent to existing Centres close to the location from which it was displaced; or - d) In the case of an agricultural dwelling, is within the farm holding or within or immediately adjacent to existing Centres; and - e) The new dwelling is comparable in size to that which it is to replace; and - f) The existing site is cleared and made safe; - g) The proposal complies with all other relevant policies of the Local Development Plan.
+- a) The development replaces a permanent dwellings which is affected or threatened by erosion or tidal inundation within 20 years of the date of the proposal; and - b) It is located an appropriate distance inland with regard to the Coastal Change Management Area and other information in the relevant Shoreline Management Plan and where possible it is in a location that is close to the coastal community from which it was displaced; and - c) It is within or immediately adjacent to existing Centres close to the location from which it was displaced; or - d) In the case of an agricultural dwelling, is within the farm holding or within or immediately adjacent to existing Centres; and - e) The new dwelling is comparable in size to that which it is to replace; and - f) The existing site is cleared and made safe; - g) The site meets all other criteria against which a residential proposal would be judged.